splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 Download detailed usage reports
 ===================================

 Download detailed usage reports for recent usage periods to better understand your usage.
 APM usage reports are available as tab-delimited text files.
-They include metrics and subscription usage for the entire usage period and break down usage.
+They include metrics and subscription usage for the entire usage period.
 Follow these steps to view and download a usage report:

 1. Go to :guilabel:`Settings` then :guilabel:`Subscription Usage` and select the :strong:`APM` tab.
-   Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.
+Depending on your organization subscription, you might need to go to :guilabel:`Settings` then :guilabel:`Billing and Usage`.

 2. Select :guilabel:`View Detailed Usage Reports`.